-Do I have to let a Bailiff into my home?
+Do you have to let a Bailiff into your Home?

-Generally you do not have to let a bailiff into your home.
-Normally they can only gain entry using peaceable means such as if you invite them in or if they are able to walk in through an unlocked door or get through an unlocked window.
-However if you do not allow them to come in they cannot force entry.
-If they cannot get in on the first visit they are likely to try again at different times but after three attempts they will simply have to give up.
-There are some occasions where a bailiff will have authority to physically break into your home but these are rare unless you have previously signed a Controlled Goods Agreement.
-More information about this is available here.
+Generally speaking you do not have to let a bailiff into your home.
+They can only gain entry using peaceable means such as if you invite them in or if they are able to walk in through an unlocked door or get through an unlocked window.

 What can a Bailiff take?